johanslettengren/Project-Portfolio/README.md

+## Structure-Preserving Neural Operators, Conservation Laws, and Symplectic Flows

+**Type:** Master’s Dissertation (University of Oxford)
+**Status:** Manuscript in preparation for journal submission (not publicly shared)
+**Date:** Trinity Term 2025

+### Synopsis
+This dissertation explores the emerging field of **structure-preserving operator learning**, at the intersection of geometric numerical integration and scientific machine learning.
+The work introduces two novel architectures — the **Quadratic First Integral Preserving DeepONet (QFIP-DeepONet)** and the **Symplectic Flow Network (SFN)** — designed to respect conservation laws and symplectic structure in dynamical systems.
+These models aim to improve long-term stability of neural operator predictions without sacrificing accuracy.

+### Key Results
+- **QFIP-DeepONet** effectively eliminates first integral drift in ODEs and reduces generalization error, though with modest gains in pointwise accuracy.
+- **Symplectic Flow Network (SFN)** achieves **substantially lower error and improved long-term stability**, validating symplectic structure as a powerful inductive bias.
+- In PDE experiments (non-linear Schrödinger equation), structure-preserving models demonstrated **enhanced conservation of invariants and stability**, though not always leading to lower quantitative error.

+### Outlook
+By embedding geometric structure directly into neural operator architectures, this work contributes to the development of reliable, physically-consistent scientific machine learning models.
+Extensions include broader applications to Hamiltonian PDEs, more complex conservation laws, and hybrid operator-integrator approaches.

+*Note: The full dissertation is not shared publicly as it is being prepared for publication.
+Please contact me if you are interested in discussing this work.*

 ## PINN Training via Neural Tangent Kernel: Insights and Limitations

 **Type:** Course Project (Theories of Deep Learning, University of Oxford)